aquenneville/student-copy-pdfsplitter-emailer/README.md

 Make sure both files exists on disk

 Before running set classLevel = N and sendEmails = true; // when ready to send the emails

+## TO DO
+- Pass as arguments: class file and master pdf from the command line
+- Add send Copies as optional
+- Add dry-run feature